NOTICE OF APPRENTICESHIP OPPORTUNITY

 FOR THE POSITION OF INSIDE WIREMAN (ELECTRICIAN) APPRENTICE

-The Steubenville Joint Apprenticeship Committee of the International Brotherhood of Electrical Workers Local Union 246 of Steubenville, Ohio is not currently accepting applications.
+The Steubenville Joint Apprenticeship Committee of the International Brotherhood of Electrical Workers Local Union 246 of Steubenville, Ohio is recruiting a new class of apprentices.
+Applications will be accepted at the KW Gasser Training Center, which is in the rear of the I.B.E.W.
+Building at 626 N. 4th Street, Steubenville, Ohio.

 THE APPLICATION PROCESS